giladnavot/Citi-camunda/.swm/understanding-the-role-of-plugins.vast8fmj.sw.md

 ---

-## registerDefaultView
+## <SwmToken path="/webapps/frontend/camunda-commons-ui/lib/plugin/service.js" pos="158:3:3" line-data="      this.registerDefaultView = function(key, viewProvider) {">`registerDefaultView`</SwmToken>

-The `registerDefaultView` function is used to register a default view for a specified key.
-It takes a key and a viewProvider object as parameters.
-The viewProvider object includes properties like id, label, url, controller, and priority.
+The <SwmToken path="/webapps/frontend/camunda-commons-ui/lib/plugin/service.js" pos="158:3:3" line-data="      this.registerDefaultView = function(key, viewProvider) {">`registerDefaultView`</SwmToken> function is used to register a default view for a specified key.
+It takes a key and a <SwmToken path="/webapps/frontend/camunda-commons-ui/lib/plugin/service.js" pos="158:12:12" line-data="      this.registerDefaultView = function(key, viewProvider) {">`viewProvider`</SwmToken> object as parameters.
+The <SwmToken path="/webapps/frontend/camunda-commons-ui/lib/plugin/service.js" pos="158:12:12" line-data="      this.registerDefaultView = function(key, viewProvider) {">`viewProvider`</SwmToken> object includes properties like id, label, url, controller, and priority.
 This function is used in various plugins to register their views.

 ```javascript
       /**